 Corporate Governance Structure

-Based on Law No. 40 of 2007 regarding Limited Liability Entities, the Company’s organs consist of the General Meeting of Shareholders, the Board of Commissioners and Board of Directors.
-These three bodies, assisted by the Committees and Corporate Secretary, play important roles in the implementation of GCG.
+Based on Law No. 40 Year 2007 regarding Limited Liability Company (“Company Laws”), the Company’s organs consist of the General Meeting of Shareholders (“GMS”), the Board of Commissioners (“BOC”) and the Board of Directors (“BOD”).
+They are assisted by the Committees and Corporate Secretary, and play an important role in the implementation of GCG.
+The Company’s organs are required to perform their functions based on prevailing regulations, the AOA and the GCG principles.

 In performing its oversight duties, the BOC is assisted by the following two Committees: